sujith-eag/Learning_Journey/JavaScript/5_Array/02_Array_methods/05_reduce_method.md

 ```

 - **`obj`** is the accumulator, starting as an empty object `{}`.
-- On each iteration, the `id` of each user is used as the key, and the user object is assigned to that key.
+- Each user's `id` is used as the key, and the user object is assigned to that key.

 ---

-### Example 4: Getting the Average Age of Users
+#### Example 4: Getting the Average Age of Users

 We can also use `reduce()` to calculate the average of a property (e.g., `age`) in an array of objects: